sebastianGehrmann/tensorflow-statereader/README.md

   --vocab_size      Size of Vocabulary [6500]
 ```
 The standard parameters lead to a very small model that is quickly trained.
 For parameter configuration for a large model, have a look at http://arxiv.org/abs/1409.2329 by Zaremba et al.

+## Credits

+LSTMVis and all its parts are a collaborative project of Hendrik Strobelt, Sebastian Gehrmann, Hanspeter Pfister, and Alexander M. Rush at Harvard SEAS.